edwinxico/wp-p-pagalo-woocommerce-test/readme.txt

 == Usage ==

-To start using the "Pagalo - WooCommerce Payment Gateway", first create an account at [Pagalo.gt](https://pagalo.gt/).
+To start using the "Connect Pagalo and WooCommerce", first create an account at [Pagalo.gt](https://pagalo.gt/).
 They will provide you with your account "IdenEmpresa", "Token", "Private key" and "Public Key".

 After you have your Pagalo account active: